jboutaud/azure-docs/articles/openshift/support-lifecycle.md

 - Any runtime or SLA guarantees for clusters outside of support are voided.
 - Clusters outside of support will be patched only on a best effort basis.
 - Clusters outside of support won't be monitored.

+**I don't see a newer version of OpenShift in the release calendar, can I still upgrade and be supported?**

+If a newer version of OpenShift is available in the "stable" upgrade channel, then you can upgrade to that new version and be fully supported.
+For example, if your cluster is currently on 4.14.z and now version 4.15.z is available in the OCP stable-4.15 channel, even though 4.15 is not listed in the release calendar, you can upgrade to 4.15.z and be fully supported.